HelloYuqing/Data-Engineering-Projects/README.md

 Proficiencies include: **Python, PostgreSql, Star Schema, ETL pipelines, Normalization**

 ## Project 2: Data Lake - Spark
 Scaled up the current ETL pipeline by moving the data warehouse to a data lake.
-Skills include:

 * Create an EMR Hadoop Cluster
 * Further develop the ETL Pipeline copying datasets from S3 buckets, data processing using Spark and writing to S3 buckets using efficient partitioning and parquet formatting.